 Original photo taken with a Canon 5D MkIII.

 Post-processing via Photoshop CC + Nik plug-ins.

-Bottom line: September 23, 1973 was the day that the great Chilean poet, Pablo Neruda, died.
-Today, with the help of Michael West of Maria Mitchell Observatory, we honor his connection with astronomy.
+Bottom line: September 23, 1973, was the day that the great Chilean poet, Pablo Neruda, died.
+Today we honor his connection to astronomy.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.